 Will My Alternator Charge the Battery if My Motorcycle is Running Stationary?

 If you find that your motorcycle alternator is capable of recharging your dead battery, you will likely need to run the bike on the road in order for the alternator to work most effectively.
-It is recommended that you plan on returning straight to your garage after your ride, though, in case the bike refuses to start up again after being shut off.
+It is recommended that you return to your garage after your ride in case the bike refuses to start up again after being shut off.
 In most cases, a ride on the road is enough of a recharge for normal use.
-However, if the battery is deeply depleted or dead, it may not be enough of a recharge and still may not start up again after being shut off.
+However, if the battery is deeply depleted or dead, it may not start up again after being shut off.
 If this happens, we recommend using a charger/maintainer to bring the battery up to a fully charged state.

 Regardless of what type of motorcycle you own, every bike will have some type of alternator designed to keep your battery operating correctly while you ride.
 This is an important safety feature that riders rely on.
-But if you find that your bike has continuous issues starting up or your tester reveals that it’s time for a new battery, remember that Yuasa batteries are the highest performing powersports batteries available.
-So, when it comes to replacing your battery, make sure you use Yuasa.
+But if you find that your bike has continuous issues starting up or your tester says your battery is dead—it’s time for a replacement.
+Remember that Yuasa batteries are the highest performing powersports batteries available.
+When it comes to replacing your battery, make sure you use Yuasa.